spamegg1/reviews/README.md

 This course scared me so much that I am afraid of using any cryptography at all.
 No matter what you do it's always unsafe :( The course says not to DESIGN your own ciphers, and not to IMPLEMENT your own ciphers based on someone else's design, and to be CAREFUL when using well researched, publicly implemented/tested ciphers, but it's so scary it makes you not wanna USE ANY ciphers ever at all.

-What I said above sounds all very negative, but it's a good course and the instructor Dan Boneh is also really good (he was a "guest interview" in Intro to Networking too!)
+What I said above sounds all very negative, but it's a really good course and the instructor Dan Boneh is also really good (he was a "guest interview" in Intro to Networking too!)
 There are some optional but really cool and hard programming exercises (which I did in Python) where you break ciphers, implement some well-known attacks against websites, and so on.
 For one of the assignments they even created a fake Stanford website that you can attack.
 Super cool!
+But they are very hard and very little support is provided.
+You have to figure out which libraries from your favorite programming language you need to use.

 *Spam's recommendation:* Probably don't take it.
 This is a very hard MATH course, it doesn't really teach you about security (well it does, but in painful mathematical technical detail, not in simple practical terms).
+You should definitely learn the core security concepts though.

 ### <a name="softproc"></a> Software Processes
 https://www.coursera.org/learn/software-processes